DRC Part 2: Into the heart of the jungle

 I asked many of the elders in the villages I passed and they told me I was the second tourist to ever have passed here.
 The other one had also, not surprisingly, been on a bicycle.
 You notice that most people have never seen a white person.
 They stare at you in a different way, and it has happened that people run after me for several kilometers (!).
 The kids touch and poke you.
 Sometimes, when standing in the middle of a crowd of kids, apart from the tangible heat that radiates from their active bodies, you can feel fingers poking into your thighs to kind of check if you’re real.
 One time, I stopped outside of a small school and spoke to the teacher, with a big group of kids surrounding us.
 I asked her if they had any questions for me.
 They shook their heads.
 There must be something that they would like to know, I said.
 Then I could hear whispers from the crowd, and the teacher told me that they wanted to know how I felt, they wanted to touch me.
 So I reached out and extended my arms and got completely covered by small hands stroking me followed by laughter, haha!

 Let me introduce you to the most useful tree in the tropics: the raffia palm.
 The fibrous underside of the leaves can be removed and dried and made into rope, snares and traditional clothes.
 The whole leaf is used for making roofs, baskets, mats and rucksacks.
 The stem of the leaf is used for making brushes.
 The branches are used for building houses and furniture.
 The sweet sap is extracted to make juice or a slightly alcoholic drink called palm wine.
-And the most fascinating thing of all, when all of the above has been made and there’s just a seemingly useless trunk left, the palm tree’s final use is to become a larvae factory!
+And the most fascinating thing of all, when everything of the above has been made and there’s just a seemingly useless trunk left, the palm tree’s final use is to become a larvae factory!
 The trunk is cut clean, lightly burned and then punctured with holes that are then patched with leaves.
-Then you just wait for a month, and after cutting down the palm you will find it inhabited by 100-1,000 palm grubs (beetle larvae) that are high in fat and protein.
-They taste kind of like butter and bacon and I once cooked them myself together with oil palm fruit, lemon leaves and garlic – delicious!
+Then you just wait for a month, and after cutting down the palm you can find 100-1,000 palm grubs (beetle larvae) that are high in fat and protein.
+They taste kind of like butter and bacon and I once cooked them myself together with oil palm fruit, lemon leaves and garlic, delicious!

 I cycled all the way to the supposedly most centrally located village of the DRC called Loto, where I had been told I could find petrol and basic food.
 Here, I met a young and friendly bishop called Justin working at the Catholic mission, so I took a much needed rest day.
 He invited me for dinner and gave me a guided tour on the premises, where during the day plenty of young boys arrived since this was the start of the semester for the next generation of Catholic priests.
 Justin gave me spaghetti and sugar that I couldn’t find in the village, but I was able to buy some sardines at least.
 I didn’t find any powder milk either, but I got some rice from a family who were selling their own produce.

 Leaving Loto behind, I backtracked 15 kilometers and entered an even smaller trail heading north towards the so called Monkoto Corridor that splits the Salonga National Park into two parts.
 The Salonga National Park is Africa’s largest rainforest reserve covering about 36,000 km2 and it was declared a UNESCO World Heritage Site in 1984.
 This park contains a sub-species of the chimpanzee called bonobo, which has been determined to be humans’ closest relative.
 For a long time, I had been looking at satellite photos of the area and seen that there was a road running south through the corridor, but that there was a part missing that would connect the Equateur province with Kasai-Oriental.
 I told myself that there must be something, but I was met by more skepticism the closer I got.
-However, when now being on the final road leading to what could be a dead end, the villagers said that there was a footpath through the jungle that would take three days to hike, but that it would be impossible to cycle because of all the fallen trees and thick vegetation.
+However, when now being on the final road leading to what could be a dead end, the villagers said that there was a footpath through the jungle that would take three days but it would be impossible to cycle there because of all the fallen trees and thick vegetation.

-The attention from people that I got on this section was more than I had ever experienced before.
+The attention I got on this section was more than I had ever seen before.
 It turned out that it was over 20 years ago the last foreigner (a Belgian missionary) was here and 25 years ago since the last vehicle passed – wow!
 All children, teenagers and young adults had never seen a white person before, and most adults had of course never spoken to one.
 In every village, every house and every person, I was met by extreme curiosity.
 As always, it feels kind of charming, but it gets tiring in the long run.
 I tried not to show it though, because it is of course a big happening for these people if they get a chance to look at and speak to a white man.
-In many villages I had a hundred people running after me shouting at me to stop.
+In many villages I had a hundred people running after me shouting to me to stop.

 The village in the end of this trail is called Dibaya.
 From here, I got a final confirmation that it was possible to reach Equateur and the Monkoto corridor using a footpath.
-But I would need help, I would not be able to do it on my own.
+But I would need help, I could not do it alone.
 So I found three people that were willing to help me in exchange for money.
 Two would carry my panniers and the third one and I would help each other with the bike and the rest of the equipment.
 I removed the pedals to avoid them getting stuck in bushes and lianas, rearranged my luggage a bit, pitched my tent and started to cook rice.
 While sitting inside my tent to avoid the mosquitoes, people were standing outside with flashlights looking at me.
 I’ve given up telling people to leave until at least I’m about to eat, when usually one of the elders ask everyone to leave me alone anyway.
 This attention is mentally demanding and by far the toughest thing about travelling here.
 While the villagers stayed up half the night playing drums and dancing, I lied down in my tent longing for things like anonymity, tranquility, peacefulness, comfort, civilization, food, intimacy, recognition and affinity.
 But at the same time, I felt so grateful and lucky to be here.

 We started walking on the footpath at 7am.
 I quickly realized that it would have been almost impossible to do this myself and felt bad for having told the people something like: “how hard can it be…”.
 In some places, the path was covered with fallen trees, ranging from small ones to 1.5 m wide trunks.
 It was narrow and brushy with different types of jungle vegetation.
 The first day, we walked for maybe 8-9 hours but covered only around 20 km’s.
-We had cassava bread with crocodile meat for lunch.
+We had cassava bread with caiman meat for lunch.
 I had never eaten it before but it was very tasty, kind of like a mix between pork and turkey.
 We passed a small settlement on the way and the elders said that it was the first time ever that a foreigner passed here.

 When I woke up for the second walking day my body already ached.
 Mainly from lifting the bike up and down and using new muscles, but also from insect bites that I had collected during the past weeks.
 My hips were aching too, and my shoes were almost worn out so I was constantly walking in dirt and mud.
 We didn’t do much more than walking that day apart from a few breaks.
 Along the path, we encountered a group of people coming from the opposite direction and they got very surprised when they saw me.